L0615T1C5-216AC-9437/MaxRateCalculator/README.md

    If you get a welcome message, the mod was successfully installed

 ## Usage
 The Max Rate is ran by selecting the are you want the mrc[1] to calculate.
-This is done by pressing the \[ ` ~ ] button in your keyboard and selecting a area as if you were making a schematic.
+This is done by pressing the **\[ ` ~ ]** button in your keyboard and selecting a area as if you were making a schematic.
-1. Press \[ ` ~ ] in your keyboard
+1. Press **\[ ` ~ ]** in your keyboard
 2. Move your mouse
 3. Select what type of calculation you want (Max Rate, Real Rate, etc.)
 4. Profit.
+## Minutiae
+- Calculations with weapons will assume they are always shooting

+**Calculate Real**
+If a weapon does not have coolant, it will not boost or consume coolant, even if available.
+If a drill does not have coolant, it will not boost or consume coolant, even if available.

+**Calculate Max**
+If a weapon does not have coolant, it will use the best available coolant inside the selection area.
+If no coolant is available inside the selection area, it will default to cryo-fluid.

 ## Building Your own .Jar